-CA 295(4) The directors have determined that the Company is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies described in Note 1 to the financial statements.
-The directors of the Company declare that: The financial statements and notes, as set out on pages 11 to 40, are in accordance with the Corporations Act 2001 : CA 295(4)(d)(i) a comply with Accounting Standards as described in Note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and CA 295(4)(d)(ii) b give a true and fair view of the financial position as at 31 December 2013 and of the performance for the year ended on that date of the Company in accordance with the accounting policies described in Note 1 to the financial statements; and CA 295(4)(c) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
-CA 295(5)(a) This declaration is made in accordance with a resolution of the Board of Directors.
-CA 295(5)(c) Director Blake Smith CA 295(5)(b) Dated the 31st day of March 2014
+The Directors have determined that the Company is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies described in Note 1 to the financial statements.

+The Directors of the Company declare that:

+- The financial statements and notes, as set out on pages 7 to 33, are in accordance with the Corporations Act 2001: - a Comply with Accounting Standards as described in Note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - b Give a true and fair view of the financial position as at 31 December 2016 and of the performance for the year ended on that date of the Company in accordance with the accounting policies described in Note 1 to the financial statements; and - 2 There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

+This declaration is made in accordance with a resolution of the Board of Directors.

+CA 295(5)(c) Director Blake Smith

+CA 295(5)(b) Dated the 31st day of March 2017